zhanglab/psamm/docs/tutorial/fpp.rst

 elements transferred in metabolic network.
 This algorithm requires certain reactions such as biomass reactions and some artificial reactions to be excluded from the algorithm's calculations in order to work efficiently.
 This can be done through the ``--exclude`` option.
-In ``vis`` function, by default the biomass reaction defined in `model.yaml` file will be excluded from the `FPP` calculation automatically, but will still be shown on the final network image.
+In ``vis`` function, the biomass reaction defined in `model.yaml` file will be excluded from the `FPP` calculation automatically, but will still be shown on the final network image.
 For more information of excluded reactions, see :ref:`exclude-fpp`.

 In this version of the E. coli core model, the biomass reaction is defined in the `model.yaml` file, it was excluded automatically from FPP